Security Policies

 Guest WiFi

 Many current routers provide a separate “guest” WiFi so that visitors to your home or business can have access to the Internet without access to your network.
-You should still consider whether you want users to have access at all since you're responsible for any illegal activity on your internet access account.
+You should still consider whether you want users to have access at all since you're responsible for any illegal activity on your internet account.

 Free WiFi Presents a Risk